UO-CS210/wildfire/docs/HOWTO.md

     input("Press enter to quit")
 ```

-You should see something like this:
+With visual display enabled, you should see something like this:

 ![Basemap display](img/basemap.png)

+With audio display enabled, you should hear a bicycle bell (an
+arbitrary choice because it is short, not too unpleasant, and a
+free .wav file I could find easily).

 ### Read the data